Newark water crisis: 2020

 According to new tests conducted by the state of New Jersey, lead levels have dropped.

 2021

 By August 2021, almost all of the lead water pipes in Newark had been replaced with copper ones, solving much of the water crisis problem.
 Mayor Ras Baraka continues to encourage Newark residents to trust the city and get their water tested, since it is free, to keep the water crisis from occurring again.

+2024

+In February 2024, officials announced that they found three properties with faulty service line replacements by a then un-named third party.
+The city had those lines replaced same day.
+In October 2024, it was announced that the company hired to replace a portion of the city's lead service lines, JAS Group Enterprise, Inc., lied and never performed the replacement work at 1,500 sites.